SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Methodology

-where $|N|$ is the number of latents and $v_j$ represents the activation for latent $j$.
+Here, $\rho(\mathbf{a}_i, \mathbf{a}_j)$ denotes the Pearson correlation coefficient between activation vectors $\mathbf{a}_i$ and $\mathbf{a}_j$.
+This constraint penalizes correlations between activation patterns of latents assigned to different concept groups.

+\textbf{Sparsity regularization.} To encourage sparse activations in the latent representation, we incorporate an L1 regularization term that penalizes the magnitude of latent activations $\mathbf{v}$.
 This sparsity constraint promotes the emergence of interpretable features by encouraging most latents to remain inactive for any given input, thereby improving the disentanglement of learned representations.

-\textbf{Feature Centralization.} As defined in Equation~\ref{eq:feature_centralization}, feature centralization occurs when only one feature achieves a high score for a specific concept.
+\textbf{Feature centralization.} As defined in \cref{eq:feature_centralization}, feature centralization occurs when only one feature achieves a high score for a specific concept.
 However, computing the score function requires the entire dataset, making it impractical during training.
-Instead, we use $\mathcal{L}_{supSAE}$ as a proxy to achieve feature centralization. $\mathcal{L}_{CA}$ directly enforces that assigned latents activate strongly for their target concepts, while $\mathcal{L}_{L1}$ maintains sparsity across all latents.
+Instead, we use $\mathcal{L}_\text{supSAE}$ as a proxy to achieve feature centralization. $\mathcal{L}_\text{CA}$ directly enforces that assigned latents activate strongly for their target concepts, while $\mathcal{L}_\text{L1}$ maintains sparsity across all latents.
 This combination concentrates a concept's information in the designated latent.

-\textbf{Inference and Concept Unlearning.} To unlearn a concept $c$, we first identify the single top SAE feature associated with $c$ and compute its average activation on a validation dataset $D$:

-Note that this step is similar to the one proposed by~\citet{cywinski2025saeuron}; however, \textsc{SAEmnesia} only needs a single latent to erase each concept.
-The activation of the selected feature $F_c$ is multiplied by a negative value $\gamma_c < 0$ normalized by the average activation on concept samples $\mu(i, t, D_c)$.
+\textbf{Inference and concept unlearning.} To unlearn a concept $c$, SAEmnesia only needs the single latent $i_c$ to erase the concept.
+The activation of the selected feature is multiplied by a negative value $\gamma_c < 0$ normalized by the average activation $\mu(i_c, t, D_c)$ on concept samples of a validation dataset $D$.
 This removes the influence of the targeted concept on the activation vector $\mathbf{z}$.
-Each $i$-th latent feature activation is modified as follows:
+Each $i_c$-th latent feature activation is modified as follows: